icoqueiro/icoqueiro/README.md

 # Ivan Coqueiro

-🧬 I’m currently learning about Artificial Intelligence (AI) for healthcare at Coursera.
+🧬 I’m currently learning about Artificial Intelligence (AI) for healthcare on Coursera.
 I'm also working on improving my Java and C/C++ skills.

 🎓 BSc in Biomedical Engineering and Science and Technology at Federal University of ABC, located in ABC Paulista in Brazil.